-Using a customer research script for user interviews is the best way to ensure quality research outcomes.
+Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

 Here’s a quick teardown of a script I’ve been using for research into how user researchers & product designers leverage research for our own product Great Question.